-The COVID-19 coronavirus has claimed over 1,300 lives and infected over 64.000 more.
-First reported on Dec.
-31, 2019 in the Chinese city of Wuhan, the pneumonia-like illness has spread to other countries including the U.S., Australia, France, Germany, Taiwan, Thailand, the Republic of Korea and Japan.
+The COVID-19 coronavirus (opens in new tab) has claimed over 5,000 lives and infected over 156,000 (opens in new tab) worldwide.
+First reported on Dec. of 2019 in the Chinese city of Wuhan (opens in new tab), the pneumonia-like illness has spread to other countries including the U.S., Australia, France, Germany, Taiwan, Thailand, the Republic of Korea, and Japan.

 Authorities have implemented special measures to contain the spread of COVID-19.
-The CDC is urging people to avoid non-essential travel to all of China while it investigates, while the State Department has issued a firm "do not travel" advisory to Americans.
+The CDC is urging people to avoid non-essential travel (opens in new tab) , while President Donald Trump has declared a state of emergency nationwide and implemented travel bans.

 The coronavirus case count is still increasing.
 Here’s everything you need to know about the complicated virus, its symptoms, how it’s being tracked, treatments and more.